 Cards are not to be loaned to anyone for any purpose.
-This card is for official University identification purposes and should be carried at all times.
+This card is for official University identification purposes, and should be carried at all times.
 It is non-transferable and its use is the responsibility of the named student.
-Misuse of the card may subject bearer and/or student to whom it is issued to disciplinary actions including possible contract termination.
+Misuse of the card may subject bearer and/or student to whom it is issued to disciplinary sanctions.
 Students must present their ID card when requested by any official of the University, including University Police, dining hall personnel, and residence hall staff.